IDCI-Consulting/ExtraFormBundle/Resources/doc/usage.md

 </form>
 ```

-You could use a [ConfigurationFetcher](configuration_fetcher.md) instead of declare
-all the configuration in the first argument of the build method as shown after :
+Instead of injecting a configuration array in the `build()` method, you may use a Configuration fetcher as shown after :
 ```php
 $form = $this
     ->get('idci_extra_form.builder')